PhD Thesis

 In a first approach, five series of polybutadiene-block-poly(2-vinylpyridine)-block-poly(tert-butyl methacrylate) (BVT) block terpolymers were synthesized and their behavior in thin-films on substrates with different wettabilities was investigated.
 The aim was to generate microphase-separated structures which could serve as precursors for the fabrication of stimuli-responsive composite membranes.
 Thin-films were prepared via spin-casting and the self-assembly processes were facilitated through subsequent solvent annealing.
 Although no smart membrane could be prepared and tested, model systems were intensively studied and in-depth knowledge could be gained concerning the morphological behavior of BVT terpolymers under such conditions.
 The results in thin-films were always compared with the bulk studies.

 Using a different strategy, smart ultrafiltration membranes could be fabricated via non-solvent induced phase separation (NIPS) processes.
 Amphiphilic polystyrene-block-poly(N,N-dimethylaminoethyl methacrylate) (PS-b-PDMAEMA) diblock copolymers were synthesized and cast onto planar glass substrates with a doctor blade.
 After final film formation in the coagulation bath, asymmetric membranes with tunable water flux and pore sizes were obtained.
 PS formed the matrix of these materials, while PDMAEMA was covering the pore walls.
 The pH- and temperature-responsive properties of those systems were attributed to the hydrophilic PDMAEMA segments.
-After initial characterization, the influence of several important parameters during the casting process onto the membrane morphology and permeability was thoroughly investigated: the solvent composition, the casted film height, the “open-time”, and the PDMAEMA content of the block copolymers.
+After initial characterization, the influence of several important parameters during the casting process onto the membrane morphology and permeability was thoroughly investigated: the solvent composition, the casted film height, the open-time, and the PDMAEMA content of the block copolymers.

 Besides PS-b-PDMAEMA, several diblock copolymers with PDMAEMA as second block were also synthesized: PB-b-PDMAEMA, poly(tert-butoxystyrene)-block-poly(N,N-dimethylaminoethyl methacrylate) (PtBS-b-PDMAEMA), and PEO-b-PDMAEMA.
 For the latter, a novel one-pot strategy could be successfully employed, providing a facile changeover from an oxyanion to a carbanion.
 The kinetics of the DMAEMA polymerizations were monitored with a NIR probe and it could be shown that the reactions proceed considerably slower in presence of the tBU4-phosphazene base compared to polymerizations performed with an excess of alkoxides.